 WASHINGTON, Jan.
-4 - In the biggest land conservation act in decades, President Clinton will approve an order on Friday putting nearly a third of the national forest land permanently off limits to road building and logging.
+4 - In the biggest land conservation act in decades.
+President Clinton will approve an order on Friday putting nearly a third of the national forest land permanently off limits to road building and logging.

-The move, covering more than 83 million acres in 39 states, is to be cast by the White House as a capstone in the president's efforts to protect public lands from broken on only commercial logging but also oil and gas development across am area larger than the nation's current national parks.
-And while not specifically banned, of rhead vehicle activiling in the roadless areas because of their inaccessibility.
+The move, covering more than 58 million acres in 39 states, is to be cast by the White House as a capstone in the president's efforts to protect public lands from development.
+It would effectively prohibit not only commercial logging but also oil and gas development across an area larger than the nation's current national parks.
+And while not specifically banned, off-road vehicle activity would probably be severely limited in the roadless areas because of their inaccessibility.

-The president's order, a strengthened version of an October 1999 administration proposal, is likely to set off furious challenges from Western states and Republican lawmakers who have called the plan hasty and irresponsible.
+The president's order, a strengthened version of an October 1999 administration proposal, is likely to set off furious challenges from Western states and Republican lawmakers who have called the plan hasty and irresponsible

-Among those who plan to head almost immediately to federal coart to try to block the sweeping effort is the governor of Idaho, who with other Westerners has denounced the action as an unwise intrusion into landuse decisions better made at a local level.
+Among those who plan to head almost immediately to federal court to try to block the sweeping effort is the governor of Idaho, who with other Westerners has denounced the action as an unwise intrusion into landuse decisions better made at a local